ficstamas/word_embedding_interpretability/README.md

 - Szeged Word Vectors
 - [Semantic Categories](https://github.com/ficstamas/multilingual_semantic_categories/blob/master/categories/semcat_en-de-hu.json)

+We generated the sparse embedding spaces with the following [script](https://github.com/begab/interpretability_aaai2020/blob/master/src/sparse_coding/sparse_coding.py).
+Parameters can be found in [mszny_sparse.sh](experiments/mszny_sparse.sh).

-Then after changing some parameters in [mszny.sh](experiments/mszny.sh) you can run the script.
+After changing some parameters in [mszny.sh](experiments/mszny.sh) you can run the script.
 <br>
 Parameters to change:
 - _path_ - which points at the folder which contains the embeddings